mathjax/MathJax-website/_posts/2018/2018-04-06-ASA-supports-MathJax.md

 author: Davide P. Cervone
 ---

-# The American Statistical Association becomes a MathJax Supporter

 MathJax today announced that the [American Statistical Association](https://www.amstat.org/) is joining its sponsorship program as a [MathJax Supporter](//www.mathjax.org/#sponsors).